mstksg/inCode/copy/entries/five-point-haskell-2.md

 But wait...says who?
 Did we insert some sort of `const` compiler annotation?
 Did we add some sort of annotation or pre- and post-condition that the value cannot change?
-Are we relying on any sort of foreseeable property or merit of the value given?
+Are we relying on any sort of foreseeable property of the value given?

 No. This behavior is intrinsically fixed!
 We got this theorem _for free_.
 Without any need for any sort of works.
 We didn't even have to _write_ the